 Report your device and your Android version!

-Was this solution useful?
-Do you know alternative methods?
+Was this solution helpful?
+Do you know any alternative methods?
 Let me know with a comment!